bufbuild/protobuf-es/docs/runtime_api.md

 ### Extensions and JSON

 If you parse or serialize a message to binary, extensions are automatically included, since they are stored as unknown fields.
-If your parse or serialize a message to JSON, you have to provide a registry with the extensions you want to include, similar to the well-known type [Any](#any):
+If you parse or serialize a message to JSON, you have to provide a registry with the extensions you want to include, similar to the well-known type [Any](#any):